Hannibal L. Godwin

-Hannibal Lafayette Godwin (November 3, 1873 – June 9, 1929) was a Democratic U.S. Congressman from North Carolina between 1907 and 1921.
+Hannibal Lafayette Godwin (November 3, 1873 – June 9, 1929) was an American lawyer and politician who served seven terms as a Democratic U.S. Congressman from North Carolina between 1907 and 1921.

 Education and career

 Born near Dunn in Harnett County, North Carolina, Godwin attended common schools near his home and then Trinity College (later Duke University) in Durham.
 He studied law at the University of North Carolina at Chapel Hill.

+Family

 Godwin married Mattie Black Barnes (January 9, 1876 – January 11, 1951), daughter of Hugh and Jennetta (Parker) Barnes, on December 23, 1896, in Harnett County, North Carolina.

+Early career

 After being admitted to the bar in 1896, he practiced in Dunn and was elected Dunn's mayor in 1897.
 In 1903, Godwin was sent to the North Carolina Senate, and from 1904 to 1906, he sat on the executive committee of the North Carolina Democratic Party.

+Congress

 In 1906, Godwin was first elected to the United States Congress; he would be re-elected six times, serving from March 4, 1907, to March 3, 1921.
 In Congress, he rose to chair the Committee on Reform in the Civil Service.

-He lost his congressional race in 1920 and returned to the practice of law in Dunn, where he died in 1929; he is buried in Dunn's Greenwood Cemetery.
+He lost his congressional race in 1920 and returned to the practice of law in Dunn.